file-format/Products/content/en/email/ruby/pony/index.md

 {{< SinglePage/PageLayout/wrapper >}}
 {{< SinglePage/PageHeader/header-text
 Header_Image="header-image.png"
 Image_H2_Text="Free Ruby Library that enables developers to send an email message with a single command, add attachments & custom headers to email messages, and so on."
 Image_Tag_Text=""
-Image_Alt_Text=" "
+Image_Alt_Text=""
 Image_title_Text=""
-Header_H1_Text="Open Source Ruby API to Generate & Send Emails " Header_H2_Text="Free Ruby Library that enables developers to send an email message with a single command, add attachments & custom headers to email messages,  and so on." >}}
+Header_H1_Text="Open Source Ruby API to Generate & Send Emails" Header_H2_Text="Free Ruby Library that enables developers to send an email message with a single command, add attachments & custom headers to email messages, and so on." >}}

 {{< SinglePage/PageBody/menu/submenu >}}
 {{< SinglePage/PageBody/tab/wrapper >}}